 35-foot state Christmas tree to be displayed at Capitol

 MONTGOMERY, Ala.
-(AP) - The state Christmas tree is being delivered to the Alabama Capitol.
+(AP) - The state Christmas tree was delivered to the Alabama Capitol Monday.

-Alabama Gov. Kay Ivey’s office says the tree will arrive Monday at around noon.
-This year’s tree is a 35-foot eastern red cedar grown in Fitzpatrick.

 The tree will be decorated throughout the week ahead of the annual lighting ceremony on Friday.